jon5477/consul-api/README.md

 ## How to add consul-api into your project
 ### Gradle
 ```
-compile "com.ecwid.consul:consul-api:1.4.5"
+compile "com.ecwid.consul:consul-api:1.4.6"
 ```
 ### Maven
 ```
 <dependency>
   <groupId>com.ecwid.consul</groupId>
   <artifactId>consul-api</artifactId>
-  <version>1.4.5</version>
+  <version>1.4.6</version>
 </dependency>
 ```

 ## How to build from sources
 * Checkout the sources
-* ./gradlew build
+* mvn package

-Gradle will compile sources, package classes (sources and javadocs too) into jars and run all tests.
-The build results will located in build/libs/ folder
+Maven will compile sources, package classes, sources, and javadocs into jars and run all tests.
+The build results will located in the `target/` folder.